singram/spring-cloud-microservices/README.md

 - While turbine v1 support property based configuration, turbine v2 only supports discovery explicitly via Eureka.
 Patches seem slow to be propagated by Netflix team.
  - Spring Cloud Turbine will support Consul on next release
 - Eureka client versions referenced in 1.0.6 are incompatible with the Brixton.M4 Eureka service and should be excluded.

+### ELK Notes

+- ELK is available to analyse the main spring boot application logs
+- This is acheived via the docker GELF log driver in a trivially simple manner

+* CAVEATS *
+- Solution requires communication through docker host
+- Soltuion requires ELK to be available before dependant containers are started
+- GELF is not secure

 ### Eureka Notes